Paulkelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task19: Replace all characters A and c from input to Z and e respectively.
 Task20: a script that removes all letters c and C from input
 Task21: a script that reverse its input.
+Task22: a script that displays all users and their home directories, sorted by users.